NethermindEth/StarknetByExample/src/ch00/basics/documentation.md

 # Documentation

 It's important to take the time to document your code.
-It will helps developers and users to understand the contract and its functionalities.
+It will help developers and users to understand the contract and its functionalities.

 In Cairo, you can add comments with `//`.

-### Best Practices:
+### Best Practices

 Since Cairo 1, the community has adopted a [Rust-like documentation style](https://doc.rust-lang.org/rust-by-example/meta/doc.html).

-### Contract Interface:
+### Contract Interface

 In smart contracts, you will often have a trait that defines the contract's interface (with `#[starknet::interface]`).
 This is the perfect place to include detailed documentation explaining the purpose and functionality of the contract entry points.
 You can follow this template: